Synthetic Lagrangian Turbulence by Generative Diffusion Models: Abstract

-Here we present a first, to our knowledge, stochastic data-driven model able to match numerical and experimental data concerning single-particle statistics in homogeneous and isotropic turbulence (HIT) at high Reynolds numbers.
+Here we present a stochastic data-driven model able to match numerical and experimental data concerning single-particle statistics in homogeneous and isotropic turbulence (HIT) at high Reynolds numbers.
 The model is based on a novel application of state-of-the-art generative DM \cite{ho2020denoising, nichol2021improved, dhariwal2021diffusion}.
-We have trained two distinct DMs for our study: DM-1c, which generates a single component of the Lagrangian velocity, and DM-3c, which simultaneously outputs all three components (see Methods).
-Our synthetic generation protocol is able to reproduce the scaling of the high-order moments of velocity increments over the full range of excited frequencies spanning three decades, as quantitatively shown in Fig.~\ref{figure:Figure1}.
+We have trained two distinct DMs for our study: DM-1c, which generates a single component of the Lagrangian velocity, and DM-3c, which simultaneously outputs all three correlated components (see Methods).
+Our synthetic generation protocol is able to reproduce the scaling of velocity increments over the full range of available frequencies and for all statistically converged moments up to the 8th order in the original training data.
 Moreover, the protocol successfully captures acceleration fluctuations of up to 60 standard deviations and even beyond, including the cross-correlations between the three velocity components.
-We train the model using high-quality data {obtained} from direct numerical simulations at $R_\lambda \simeq 310$.
+We train the model using high-quality data obtained from DNS at $R_\lambda \simeq 310$.
 The results show also excellent agreement with the numerical ground-truth data for the generalized flatness of 4th, 6th, and 8th orders, whose intensities, due to the presence of intermittent fluctuations, are found to be order of magnitude larger than the expected values in the presence of a Gaussian statistic.
-Remarkably, our model exhibits unexpected strong generalizability properties, enabling the synthesis of events with intensity ranges never encountered during the training phase, and thus producing extreme fluctuations due to realistic small-scale vortex trapping and sharp u-turn trajectories with unprecedented excursions and rarity.
+Remarkably, our model exhibits strong generalization properties, enabling the synthesis of events with intensities never encountered during the training phase.
+These extreme fluctuations, resulting from small-scale vortex trapping and sharp u-turn trajectories with unprecedented excursions and rarity, consistently follow the realistic statistics inherent in the training data.